-Dental Bonding Procedure can be used to fix small cosmetic defects such as fractured, chipped, gapped or discolored teeth.
-It can also be considered as alternative to amalgam (silver) fillings, and can be used to protect a part of the tooth’s root that may be exposed.
-With bonding, tooth-colored materials are bonded to your tooth surface to refine the shape and appearance of your teeth.
+Dental bonding can fix minor cosmetic defects such as fractured, chipped, gapped, or discolored teeth.
+In addition, it is an alternative to amalgam (silver) fillings and protects the tooth’s exposed root.
+With bonding, tooth-colored materials are bonded to your tooth surface to enhance the shape and appearance of your teeth.

-Due to some limitations to the restorative impacts that bonding can have, Dr. Patel only recommends Dental Bonding for small cosmetic changes, temporary correction of cosmetic defects, and correction of teeth in areas of very low bite pressure such as front teeth.
-During the consultation appointment, Dr. Patel will be able to tell you if bonding is right for you or may make other recommendations relative to your personal conditions.
+Due to some limitations to the beneficial impacts of bonding, Dr. Patel only recommends Dental Bonding for small cosmetic changes, temporary correction of cosmetic defects, and teeth in areas of shallow bite pressure such as front teeth.
+During the consultation appointment, Dr. Patel can tell you if bonding suits you or may make other recommendations relative to your conditions.

 We will examine your teeth and gums to make sure bonding is appropriate for you and discuss what the procedure will involve and some of its limitations.
 We may take X-rays of your teeth.
 Our dentist will use a shade guide to select a composite resin color that will closely match the color of your tooth.

 Our doctor prepares the tooth for the bonding material by gently roughing the surface of the tooth.
 Once the surface is adequately

 Next the tooth-colored resin is applied to the tooth and the doctor carefully molds and shapes it to conform to the natural look of your tooth.
 Then a special polymerization light is used for one or two minutes to cure and fuse the resin to the tooth.

 Our doctor concludes the bonding treatment by polishing and/or shaping your tooth.

 Bonding can range in cost from $100 to $400 per tooth